jamesmtuck/DORIS/README.md

 # Documentation

-As documentation becomes available, it will be placed under the docs folder.
+As documentation for the softwarwe becomes available, it will be placed under the docs folder.

 # System Requirements